 Marketers are usually associated with activities from this area of marketing—and this “image” is not wrong.
 Once the strategic components of marketing are in place, marketers spend most of their time working on promoting what their companies have to offer.

-When planning promotion tactics, marketers need to know some things:
+When planning promotion tactics, marketers need to know things at least:

 - Who are they trying to reach?